 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013

-Pursuant to Rule 8(5)(x) of Companies (Accounts) Rules, 2014, and as per the requirement of The Sexual Harassment of Women at Workplace (Prevention, Prohibition & Redressal) Act, 2013 and rules made there under, your Company has constituted Internal Complaints Committees (ICC), at all relevant locations across India to consider and resolve the complaints related to sexual harassment.
+Pursuant to Rule 8(5)(x) of Companies (Accounts) Rules, 2014, and as per the requirement of The Sexual Harassment of Women at Workplace (Prevention, Prohibition & Redressal) Act, 2013 and rules made there under, your Company has complied with provisions relating to the constitution of Internal Complaints Committees (ICs), at all relevant locations across India to consider and resolve the complaints related to sexual harassment.

-During the year under review, the Company has not received any complaint pertaining to sexual harassment.
+During the year under review, the Number of Sexual Harassment Complaints received, Number of Sexual Harassment Complaints disposed off, Number of Sexual Harassment Complaints pending beyond 90 days are NIL, Thus, the Company has not received any complaint pertaining to sexual harassment.

 ALTERATION OF MEMORANDUM OF ASSOCIATION AND ARTICLES OF ASSOCIATION